lammps/lammps/doc/src/compute.rst

 The results of computes that calculate global quantities can be either "intensive" or "extensive" values.
-Intensive means the value is independent of the number of atoms in the simulation, e.g. temperature.
-Extensive means the value scales with the number of atoms in the simulation, e.g. total rotational kinetic energy.
+Intensive means the value is independent of the number of atoms in the simulation (e.g., temperature).
+Extensive means the value scales with the number of atoms in the simulation (e.g., total rotational kinetic energy).
 :doc:`Thermodynamic output <thermo_style>` will normalize extensive
 values by the number of atoms in the system, depending on the "thermo_modify norm" setting.
 It will not normalize intensive values.
-If a compute value is accessed in another way, e.g. by a :doc:`variable <variable>`, you may want to know whether it is an intensive or extensive value.
+If a compute value is accessed in another way (e.g., by a :doc:`variable <variable>`), you may want to know whether it is an intensive or extensive value.
 See the page for individual computes for further info.